TechAtNYU/tech-nyu-site/src/public/scripts/bower_components/skrollr/README.md

 ### beforerender

-A listener function getting called each time right before we render everything.
+A listener function that gets called each time right before we render everything.
 The function will be passed an object with the following properties:

 ```js
 {